mottigottlieb/mottigottlieb.github.io/_posts/2016/05/27/2016-05-27-creating_a_simple_note_application_medium.markdown

 date:   2016-05-27 10:57:57 -0400
 ---

-Test
-At the early stage of Object Oriented Ruby I was introduced to the idea of `self`.
+At the early stage of Object-Oriented Ruby I was introduced to the idea of self.

-At first, the ability to invoke 'self ' showed me what “everything in ruby is an object” really means.
+At first, the ability to invoke 'self ' showed me what “everything in Ruby is an object” really means.

-But the "Aha!"
-Moment for me was at a later point in the curriculum, when `self` was used to collaborate classes.
+However, the "Aha!"
+Moment for me was at a later point in the curriculum, when self was used to collaborate classes.

 In an example of a simple note application consisting of Note and User class: